-In any district where permitted no use of premises shall be authorized or extended, and no building or structure shall be erected or enlarged, unless there is provided for such extension, erection or enlargement off-street parking facilities treated with a surface binder or crushed stone, located within three hundred (300) feet of the principal building, structure or use of the premises and containing not less than the number of parking spaces hereinafter specified or such lesser number of spaces as the Planning Board may allow on an approved Parking Area Plan under section 5.1.3.
+A. Minimum parking requirements.
+In any district where permitted no use of premises shall be authorized or extended, and no building or structure shall be erected or enlarged, unless there is provided for such extension, erection or enlargement off-street parking facilities treated with a surface binder or crushed stone, located within 300 feet of the principal building, structure or use of the premises and containing not less than the number of parking spaces hereinafter specified or such lesser number of spaces as the Planning Board may allow on an approved parking area plan under Subsection C.

-a) Boarding or Rooming House
+- (1) Boarding or rooming house.

 One space for each sleeping room.

-b) Dwelling Used For Professional Occupation
+- (2) Dwelling used for professional occupation.

 Three spaces.

-c) Roadside Stand, Commercial Greenhouse or Nursery

-Six spaces plus one space for each two non-resident employees.
+- (3) Roadside stand, commercial greenhouse or nursery.
+Six spaces plus one space for each two nonresident employees.

-d) Commercial Stable

-One space for each two employees and one space for every three horses to be stabled on the premises.
+- (4) Commercial stable.
+One space for each two employees and one space for every three horses to be stabled on the premises. - (5) Day care center, nursery school, private elementary or secondary school, charitable or philanthropic institution.
+Ten spaces. - (6) Social, recreational or athletic club.
+One space for each five members. - (7) Offices for business or professional use.

-e) Day Care Center, Nursery School, Private Elementary Or Secondary School, Charitable or Philanthropic Institution f) Social, Recreational or Athletic Club g) Offices for Business or Professional Use

-Ten spaces.

-One space for each five members.

 One space for each 250 square feet of gross floor area or fraction thereof.

-h) Restaurant
+(8) Restaurant.